Kaltsoon/spring-boot-vite-example/README.md

 ### Docker

-Docker can be used to deploy the application or run it locally.
+Docker can be used to deploy the application (both backend and frontend) or run it locally.
 The Docker container requires the environment variables defined in the [production.properties](https://github.com/Kaltsoon/spring-boot-vite-example/blob/main/src/main/resources/production.properties) file.
+In the production build, the frontend is accessible at the `/app` path.